 - Ensure that you have a capable Content Delivery Network like Akamai or Amazon Cloud Front.

 - Check if your site uses asynchronous scripts, so important elements get loaded first.

-Keeping the site zippy during the critical periods can keep visitors from getting annoyed and going to another site to buy something.
+Keeping your E-commerce site zippy during the critical periods can keep visitors from getting annoyed and going to another site to buy something.

 You should ensure that your checkout experience is as good as it can possibly be – with no popups and other distractions, with the main navigation potentially stripped away so visitors can focus on the task at hand, and with elements streamlined for a smooth experience.

 You should save a part of the holiday ad spend on retargeting, rather than just spending on PPC and other avenues that bring more visitors in.
 Plan how you’ll remind visitors to come back to the cart when they see your ad and ensure you can take them back to where they left off rather than making them start over.

 8. Secure Your E-commerce Site